mlacs-developers/mlacs/README.md

 Several packages are necessary for the proper functioning of MLACS, here is a non-exhaustive list of recommended packages:

-    ml-snap, ml-iap, manybody, molecule, class2, kspace, replica, extra-fix, extra-pair, extra-compute, extra-dump, user-rpmd,
+    ml-snap, ml-iap, manybody, molecule, class2, kspace, replica, extra-fix, extra-pair, extra-compute, extra-dump
-    misc

 **Warning!**
-    - There may be compilation problems with the `misc` package depending on the compiler used.
-The source of the problem often comes from the file `pair_list.cpp` in this case it is enough to edit it and delete the `_noalias` line 91 and 92.¹
     - Some versions of LAMMPS are not compatible with certain versions of ASE.
-Versions prior to 03Aug22 are compatible with ASE versions prior to 3.23.
-For LAMMPS versions 03Aug22 and beyond, development versions of ASE must be used.
+Versions prior to 03Aug22 are compatible with ASE versions prior to 3.22.
+For LAMMPS versions 03Aug22 and beyond, we hardly recommand to use the development versions of ASE.

 MLACS will then call LAMMPS through ASE, which relies on environment variables.
 They can be set before running the simulation or by modifying environment variables directly in the python script.

     $ export ASE_LAMMPSRUN_COMMAND='lmp_serial'                              # Serial
     $ export ASE_LAMMPSRUN_COMMAND='mpirun -n 4 lmp_mpi'                     # MPI
-    $ export ASE_LAMMPSREPLICA_COMMAND='mpirun -n 4 lmp_mpi -partition 4x1'  # MPI and replicas

 ABINIT
 ------
 MLACS provides intefaces with different codes through the ASE python package.
-But it is recommanded to use Abinit, since we design an ``AbinitManager`` to handle specific workflows with it.
+But it is recommanded to use [Abinit](https://www.abinit.org/), since we design an ``AbinitManager`` to handle specific workflows with it.
 The Abinit package also provide severall codes like `atdep` a usefull tool to compute temperature dependent properties from MLACS trajectories.

-`atdep` is based on the Temperature Dependent Effective Potential (TDEP) devellopped by O. Hellman et al. in 2011 and implemented in Abinit by J.Bouchet and F. Bottin in 2015.
+[aTDEP](https://docs.abinit.org/guide/atdep/) is based on the Temperature Dependent Effective Potential (TDEP) devellopped by O. Hellman et al. in 2011 and implemented in Abinit by J.Bouchet and F. Bottin in 2015.

 If is also recommended to use version 9 for an easier files management in Abinit and to benefit of the newest `atdep` devellopement.

-To compile Abinit, we highly recommand you to follow the instructions provide on the website :
+To compile Abinit, we highly recommand you to follow the instructions provide on the [website](https://docs.abinit.org/installation/).

 Python Packages
 ===============